lcnunes09/lcnunes09/README.md

 ### Hello ✊🏼

-🚀 I'm Luciana Nunes, currently living in Dallas, TX.
+👋 Hi, I'm Luciana Nunes, a passionate technologist and lifelong learner currently based in Colorado, USA.

-👩‍🎓 I have a degree in Information Systems.
-Also I have a MBA in Project Management.

-🏅 I was part of three Hackathons in 2020: MegaHack, TecBan and Mega Hack Women.
-Now I just code for fun!

-👯 As I love learning new things, I'm looking for someone to work together in different projects, pair, and share ideias!

-🚄 For future goals, I want to learn more Python, use Machine Learning and improve my experience on Data Analysis.

-🦄 This is my current portifolio: https://lcnunes09.github.io/aboutme
+🎓 I hold a degree in Information Systems and an MBA in Project Management, blending technical expertise with strategic leadership.
+With over 15 years in the IT industry (since 2007), I’ve worn many hats, like developer, scrum master, Project Manager, and currently I'm a Product Manager at Thoughtworks, where I’ve been driving innovative projects since 2016.

+💻 While I enjoy my current role, my developer roots remain strong.
+I’m continuously sharpening my skills in Node.js and React, with an eye on creating impactful personal projects aimed at changing lives.
+I'm also exploring React Native and TypeScript as part of my growing tech stack.

+🏆 Hackathons fuel my creativity!
+In 2020, I proudly participated in MegaHack, TecBan, and Mega Hack Women, collaborating with diverse teams to build solutions for real-world challenges.

+🎮 Gaming and AI are my passions.
+My ambitious goal for 2025 is to release my first game: merging storytelling, creativity, and cutting-edge technology.
+Experimenting with AI always excites me, pushing my boundaries and opening new doors.

+🤝 I love collaborating and sharing ideas!
+If you're passionate about innovation and keen to work on inspiring projects together, let's connect.

+🌐 Check out my portfolio: lcnunes09.github.io/aboutme

 <p align="center">HTML5 | CSS3| JavaScript | ReactJS | Node.js | React Native | TypeScript</p>